slmnv5/pepelats/commands.md

 ## Configuration for "all parts" view
 - Buttons A,B,C,D switch between 4 different song parts.
-    - 1 tap: play/record if empty/overdub if playing
+    - 1 tap: play/record if empty/overdub if playing.
+New loop has same length as the 1-st loop of the part.
     - 1 tap + hold: clear part
-    - 2 taps: same as 1 tap but new recorded loop may have length 1/4, 1/2, 1, 2, 4, ... of the 1st loop in a part.
+    - 2 taps: same as 1 tap but new loop has length - shorter or longer than 1-st loop, still is multiple of 1 bar.
 - Buttons E1 and E2 affect the whole looper or currently playing song part:
     - Button E1
         - 1 tap: play drum break then change pattern